elugens/hello-javascript/docs/additional-questions/frames-windows/popups-window-methods.md

 ---

-### What when a pop-up opens from onclick, but after setTimeout?
+### What happens when a pop-up opens from onclick, but after setTimeout?

 <details>
   <summary><strong>View Answer:</strong></summary>